trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 ``hive.metastore.service.principal``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Kerberos principal of the Hive metastore service.
-The Presto coordinator uses this to authenticate the Hive metastore.
+The Trino coordinator uses this to authenticate the Hive metastore.

 The ``_HOST`` placeholder can be used in this property value.
 When connecting